AKayy2020/Unit4/README.md

 ### Success criteria:
 After meeting with the client ans sending her an email (See Appendix B), we agreed the following success criteria:
 1. There is a secure registration and login system with requirements for password and email.
-2. The website will have a user-friendly interface with clear and concise information about the products, prices, and promotions available at Konbini.
+2. The website's interface is user-friendly and accessible for color-blind people.
 3. The website will allow customers to upvote products they would like to see more frequently in the Konbini's inventory.
 4. The website will have a section for weekly updates and news about new products and promotions happening at the Konbini.
 5. The website will allow customers to post comments and reviews on products from the Konbini, and to delete them when needed.